7 Ways to Experience Outdoor Adventure in Bucks County

-Be sure to watch out for the horseback riders when you bike along 10.5 miles of paved trails in the woodland setting of Tyler State Park.
-Take a cool ride through the trees and experience the dense forest around you.
+1. Take a cool bike ride through the trees and dense forest of Tyler State Park!
 Follow the winding contour of Neshaminy Creek through 1,711 acres of farm and woodland.
-Don't forget to pack a picnic lunch to enjoy one of the many pavilions along the trail.
+Pack a picnic lunch to enjoy in one of the many pavilions along the trail.

-Bike along the blacktop trail around Lake Galena at Peace Valley Park.
-Take in the natural beauty to spy one of 250 bird species that have been spotted at the park.
-Meadows bursting with wildlife and wildflowers surround the bike trail.
-Veer in and out of the woods along the 14 miles of nature trails at the park.
-Stop for a picnic or for some boating and fishing fun.
+2. Bike along the blacktop trail around Lake Galena at Peace Valley Park.
+Spy one of 250 bird species in 14 miles of trails, woods and meadows that are bursting with wildlife and wildflowers.
+Stop for some boating and fishing fun!

-Connect with nature as you hike your way from Ralph Stover State Park to Tohickon Valley Park.
+4. Connect with nature from Ralph Stover State Park to Tohickon Valley Park.
 The winding trail connecting the two parks offers some of the best views in all of Bucks County.
-Take in the breathtaking beauty of Tohickon Creek and the surrounding forest from atop "High Rocks," a 200-foot sheer rock formation just off the trail.
-Pass through many habitats or challenge yourself with a closed-deck canoe and kayak course on days with high water conditions.
+Take in the breathtaking perspective from atop "High Rocks," a 200-foot sheer rock formation.
+Challenge yourself with a closed-deck canoe and kayak course!

-One of Bucks County's best places for a hike is the scenic 5,000-acre Nockamixon State Park.
-Nockamixon offers several different trails for everyone from first-timers to seasoned hikers.
-Pass through hardwood forests or explore the remnants of a long-forgotten summer camp.
-The lake is a great rest stop to see migrating waterfowl, boaters and fishers.
+5. One of Bucks County's best places for a hike is the scenic 5,000-acre Nockamixon State Park.
+Pass through hardwood forests, explore the remnants of a long-forgotten summer camp or see migrating waterfowl, boaters and fishers on the lake.

-Run along the Delaware Canal on Bucks County's longest trail.
-The 60-mile trail in Delaware Canal State Park once served as the towpath of the canal between Easton and Bristol.
-The fall months provide spectacular views of the foliage as you run along a piece of Pennsylvania history.
-The only remaining continuously intact canal of the great towpath era from the early mid-19th century, the Delaware Canal contains a historic path, many miles of river shoreline and 11 islands.
+7. Run along the Delaware Canal on Bucks County's longest trail, the 60-mile Delaware Canal State Park.
+Spot spectacular fall foliage along a piece of Pennsylvania history from the mid-19th century.
+The canal contains many miles of river shoreline and 11 islands.